mortezaomidi/geoportal/README.md

 The early generation of clearinghouses provided users with either information about the data, or a link to the data producer web site and hints for accessing the data [6].
 The development of technology and the advancement of spatial web services set up a new generation of clearinghouses that are based on Geoportals as a gateway.
 Geoportal can broadly be defined as web-based portal used to discovering and accessing spatial data and services.
 One reason why Geoportal is important is that it provide a single and integrated environment to acessing all available spatial resources.

-According to Toomanian [6] reviewed the basic components of current clearinghouse networks (See Figure#).
+Toomanian [6] reviewed the basic components of current clearinghouse networks (See Figure#).

 ![alt](docs/figures/clearinghouses_components.png)